AtomGraph/LinkedDataHub/README.md

 sudo rm -rf certs data && docker-compose down -v
 ```

-This will remove the persisted data, server and owner certificates as well as their Docker volumes.
+:warning: This will **remove the persisted data**, server and owner certificates as well as their Docker volumes.

 ## [Documentation](https://linkeddatahub.com/linkeddatahub/docs/)